 WHO WE AREOur History

 We are establishing a new phase in the history for Shortridge High School as an International Baccalaureate high school with new traditions.
-This IPS school is now the proud home of more than 400 scholars who have chosen the challenges of the IB program and have set a new course for education in the State of Indiana.
-All scholars on campus are IB students and this website will chronicle their journey as they move into positions of leadership, scholarship and service.
+This IPS school is now the proud home of more than 1,000 scholars who have chosen the challenges of the IB program and have set a new course for education in the State of Indiana.
+This website will chronicle their journey as they move into positions of leadership, scholarship and service.

 We understand that the present is closely linked to the past and therefore find it fitting to share a short history of our founder, Abraham Shortridge.
 Shortridge was born on a Henry County farm in 1833, attended Fairview Academy in Rush County, and then taught school for ten dollars a month.
 He later studied near Richmond, Indiana first at Greenmount College and then Whitewater College in Centerville where he remained for six years as a student and then served as a teacher.

 In 1861 he moved to North Western Christian University (now Butler University) where he was hired as principal of the preparatory department.
 Two years later he was offered the superintendency of the Indianapolis schools but refused.
 He was elected to the post and was finally prevailed upon to accept the task.

 The total valuation of the school system at that time was less than $90,000; all the facilities were in bad repair and the teaching staff was poorly prepared.
 He obtained permission to employ women teachers who were paid at a lower rate than men, and then set about improving the tax structure and the legal basis of the school board.
 Substantial buildings were erected, and a normal school for the education of teachers was organized, a branch that continued well into the present century.